What is a meal prep Sunday?

-I am all about the #mealprepsunday.
+I am a big fan of easy meal prep.
+In fact, I am all about the #mealprepsunday.
 I may be in a committed relationship with the kitchen and love creating new and delicious recipes, but I meal prep because it helps make the work week go so much more smoothly.
-Even if you’re not the biggest fan of cooking, taking some time at the beginning of the week is well worth it.
+Even if you’re not the biggest fan of cooking, taking some time at the beginning of the week for food prep is well worth it.
 It can help you save money, but it also ensures you have nutritious and home cooked meals ready to grab and go for the week.

 Start with the vessel…